nepsterwashere/react-ts-redux-todolist/README.md

 # React Redux Todolist written with TypeScript

-TypeScript implementation of the Redux todolist tutorial This is nearly the exact implementation of the Redux JavaScript Todolist implementation.
+TypeScript implementation of the "Redux Todolist" tutorial.

-## Have fun
+Have fun